CJGreig/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

    .. figure:: img/answer_symbology1.png
       :align: center

-   If you are a Beginner-level user, you may stop here.

    * Use the method above to change the colors and styles for all the remaining layers.
    * Try using natural colors for the objects.
 For example, a road should not be